 What is woman abuse?

-Abuse and violence against women is gender-based, meaning that it is violence specifically targeted at women – it can take many shapes and can happen to anyone; regardless of race, socio-economic class, or culture and does not exclude same sex relationships.
+All domestic violence lawyers said that abuse and violence against women is gender-based, meaning that it is violence specifically targeted at women – it can take many shapes and can happen to anyone; regardless of race, socio-economic class, or culture and does not exclude same sex relationships.
 Abuse is about power and control not just physical strength.
 In fact, it can be a combination of all forms of violence and may not always be so obvious.
 Abuse can be:

-- Physical, such as; hitting, pushing, biting, choking, pulling hair, using hands or objects as weapons.
+- Physical, such as hitting, pushing, biting, choking, pulling hair, using hands or objects as weapons.
 Destroying your personal possessions or breaking things around you.
 Threats of physical violence against yourself, your children, family or pet.

-- Sexual, such as; intimidation, use of physical force or threats to perform unwanted sexual activities (sex, oral sex, taking pictures/videos and sex with other people), forcing pregnancy, abortion or sterilization, intentionally infecting a partner with a sexually transmitted infection or HIV.
+- Sexual, such as intimidation, use of physical force or threats to perform unwanted sexual activities (sex, oral sex, taking pictures/videos and sex with other people), forcing pregnancy, abortion or sterilization, intentionally infecting a partner with a sexually transmitted infection or HIV.

-- Emotional and Verbal, such as; threats of physical harm against you or loved ones, threatening to self-harm or suicide, harassment, stalking, accusations, forced to commit degrading acts, name-calling or humiliating comments about your body or behaviour, isolation from loved ones or social life and being forced to stay at home, threats to “out” a same-sex partner to family, friends or co-workers, threats to deport you or confiscate any legal documentation that may affect your status.
+- Emotional and Verbal, such as threats of physical harm against you or loved ones, threatening to self-harm or suicide, harassment, stalking, accusations, forced to commit degrading acts, name-calling or humiliating comments about your body or behaviour, isolation from loved ones or social life and being forced to stay at home, threats to “out” a same-sex partner to family, friends or co-workers, threats to deport you or confiscate any legal documentation that may affect your status.

-- Financial, such as; withholding money for food and necessities, stealing or holding money from a partner.
+- Financial, such as withholding money for food and necessities, stealing or holding money from a partner.
 Picking and choosing what you are “allowed” to buy or how to spend money and assets.

-- Spiritual, such as; using religious or spiritual beliefs to manipulate, dominate or control
+- Spiritual, such as using religious or spiritual beliefs to manipulate, dominate or control